National Identity Card (Nepal)

-National Identity Card of Nepal is a federal level Identity card with unique identity number for each person that can be obtained by citizens of Nepal, based on their biometric and demographic data.
-The data is collected by the National ID Card Management Centre (NIDMC), a statutory authority established in July 2011 by the government of Nepal, under the jurisdiction of Home ministry.
+National Identity Card of Nepal is a federal level identity card with a unique identity number for each person that can be obtained by citizens of Nepal, based on their biometric and demographic data.
+The data is collected by the Department of National ID and Civil Registration (DONIDCR), under the jurisdiction of the Home ministry.
 The contract to process and deliver the cards was signed in 2018 with IDEMIA.

 This card will feature a unique number, photo, personal Information and 10 fingerprints of the bearer.
 Upon full implementation, this card is to replace the current "Nepalese Citizenship" and it will be used for National Identity, personal identity, as Voter ID Card and as a Social Security Card through its unique number.
 This card will not replace other documents like Passport, Driver License.